Geeksltd/Matrix/README.md

 > There is a small Console application named **Check** where you can actually test every scenario to ensure your examples documentation is valid.

-- You should check out both of them in producing the content for this website, to ensure all useful information is transferred.

-- If it's not possible or simple to show any particular remark or tip with an example, then add a textl remark item for that.
+- If it's not possible or useful to show any particular remark or tip with an example, then add a textl remark item for that.
 But always favour examples first.